rthai/gif-search/README.md

 * State management is a bit messy.
 Refactor with redux.
 * Clean up CSS with [styled-components](https://www.styled-components.com/). (in progress)
 * Refine gallery: customize react-grid-gallery
-* Lazy loading to improve network performance: will alllow app to get higher quality GIFs instead of loading the lower quality preview GIFs
+* Lazy loading to improve network performance: will alllow app to get higher quality GIFs instead of loading the lower quality preview GIFs (in progress)
-* Pagination on scroll: when user scrolls to the bottom of the page, get more GIFs
+* Pagination on scroll: when user scrolls to the bottom of the page, get more GIFs (in progress)
-* Functional upload page: can include persistent storage or maybe redirect to Giphy upload
+* Functional upload page: can include persistent storage or maybe redirect to Giphy upload (in progress)
 * More testing
 * Prevent memory leak when component unmounted